-All allegations should be referred to the LADO for advice before any investigation takes place and within one working day.
+All allegations will be referred to the LADO for advice before any investigation takes place and within one working day.
 In case of serious harm, the police should be informed from the outset.

-In order to minimise the risk of harm to children and accusations being made against staff as a result of their daily contact with pupils, governors should ensure, through the Head that all staff are aware of safe working practice as outlined in the staff Code of Conduct and follow guidelines on their behaviour and actions and the use of control and physical restraint.
+In order to minimise the risk of harm to children and accusations being made against staff as a result of their daily contact with pupils, governors should ensure, through the Head, that all staff are aware of safe working practice as outlined in the staff Code of Conduct and follow guidelines on their behaviour and actions and the use of control and physical restraint.

-All school staff are aware that inappropriate behaviour towards pupils is unacceptable and that their conduct towards pupils must be beyond reproach.
-The school has procedures for dealing with allegations against staff (and volunteers) that aim to strike a balance between the need to protect children from abuse and the need to protect staff and volunteers from unfounded or false allegations.
-These procedures follow the guidance in Part 4 of KCSIE 2022.
+All school staff are aware that inappropriate behaviour towards pupils is unacceptable and that their conduct towards pupils must always be respectful.
+The school has procedures for dealing with allegations against staff, volunteers and organisations or individuals who lease school facilities, that aim to strike a balance between the need to protect children from abuse and the need to protect staff and volunteers from unfounded or false allegations.
+These procedures follow the guidance in Part 4 of KCSIE 2023.

-In addition, staff should understand that under the Sexual Offences Act 2003, it is an offence for a person over the age of 18 to have a sexual relationship with a person under the age of 18, where the former is in a position of trust, even if the relationship is consensual.
-This means that any sexual activity between a member of the school staff and a pupil may be a criminal offence, even if that pupil is over the age of consent.
-All allegations must be reported straight away.
+In addition, all adults working with a child on behalf of the Foundation whether onsite or offsite, and organisations or individuals leasing School facilities, should understand that under the Sexual Offences Act 2003, it is an offence for a person over the age of 18 to have a sexual relationship with a person under the age of 18, where the former is in a position of trust, even if the relationship is consensual.
+This means that any sexual activity between a member of staff and a pupil under 18 is a criminal offence.
+All allegations must be reported straight away to the Head.

-If an allegation is made against a teacher, the DSL or other member of staff, the quick resolution of that allegation should be a clear priority to the benefit of all concerned.
-(It will be dealt with according to the statutory guidance set out in part 4 of the KCSIE 2022).
+If an allegation is made against a teacher, a quick resolution should be a clear priority to the benefit of all concerned.
+It will be dealt with according to the statutory guidance set out in Part 4 of the KCSIE 2023).
 At any stage of consideration or investigation, all unnecessary delays should be avoided, notwithstanding the principle of due process.

 St Hilda's will not undertake its own investigation of allegations without prior consultation with the Local Authority Designated Officer (LADO) or in the most serious cases the police, in order not to jeopardise statutory investigations.

-This will happen within 24 hours by the DSL, Head or Chair of Governors.
+The Head, or the Chair of Governors (where an allegation is made about the Head), will contact the LADO within 24 hours of the allegation.
 St Hilda's makes every effort to maintain confidentiality and guard against unwanted publicity.
 The restrictions apply up to the point where the accused person is charged with an offence or the DfE/ Teaching Regulation Agency (TRA) publish information about an investigation or decision in a disciplinary case.